Pucón Travel Guide

-It's seldom a good idea to shop too extensively in a resort town as the prices are generally higher, and the range more generic, than in less commercialised towns and rural areas.
+It's seldom a good idea to shop too extensively in a resort town, as the prices are generally higher, and the range more generic than in less commercialised towns and rural areas.
 In Pucon there are plentiful high-quality carvings, textiles and leather goods and the range is impressive but cheaper crafts can be found outside of the little town.
-There are a few charming little bakeries and a some big supermarkets in Pucon for those choosing to self-cater.
+There are a few charming little bakeries and some big supermarkets in Pucon for those choosing to self-cater.

-The nightlife is Pucon is usually lively, and the town has the reputation of having something fun to do 24 hours a day.
-Evenings out in Pucon generally involve plentiful food and oversized beers, and although the nightlife is energetic, it isn't generally sophisticated.
+The nightlife in Pucon is usually lively, and the town has the reputation of having something fun to do 24 hours a day.
+Evenings out generally involve plentiful food and oversized beers and, although the nightlife is energetic, it isn't generally sophisticated.
 There are one or two more stylish venues though.
-Many bars and nightclubs are open only in summer (November to February) which is the peak tourism season; the town is much quieter during the winter months, though there is always somewhere to get a drink.
+Many bars and nightclubs are open only in summer (November to February), which is the peak tourism season; the town is much quieter during the winter months, though there is always somewhere to get a drink.

 Pucon is ideally situated for adventure sports and outdoor activities, as it is framed between a mountain and a lake, and is on the cusp of two national parks and one private reserve.
 In summer there is whitewater rafting, hiking, hot springs, fly-fishing, birdwatching, horseback riding and volcanic trekking.
 Winter activities centre around skiing, snow-boarding and relaxing about in the restorative hot springs.
 There are numerous tour operators based in the town and organising activities is easy.